About Youth and Family Services (YFS)

 Using interactive, age-appropriate and research-based curriculum, we offer outpatient substance use treatment services for adolescents.
 Specifically, for ages 13-18 who are struggling with substance use issues or are at risk for substance use.
 Topics include: education about effects of drug & alcohol, healthy coping skills, peer pressure, refusal skills, values clarification and decision making.

-MST is an evidence-based program that empowers youth (aged 10 – 17) and their families to function responsibly over the long term.
-MST reduces delinquent and antisocial behavior by addressing the core causes of such conduct.
+Treatment that empowers youth (aged 10 – 17) and their families to function responsibly over the long term.
+Aiming to reduce delinquent and antisocial behavior by addressing the core causes of such conduct.
 Viewing the client as a network of systems including their family, peers, school, and neighborhood.

 Therapists have small caseloads and provide services in the home at times convenient to the family.
 The average length of treatment is between 3 and 5 months.
 Therapists and provider agencies are held accountable for achieving change and positive outcomes.